thegeneschool/metagenomics/paper/paper.md

 # Content

-This open educational resource comprises a collection of markdown-formatted workshop pages, a collection of publicly available data sets, and a virtual machine image preloaded with data & results so that compute-intensive steps can be skipped during course delivery.
+This open educational resource comprises a collection of markdown-formatted workshop pages, a collection of publicly available data sets which we have generated, and a virtual machine image preloaded with data & results so that compute-intensive steps can be skipped during course delivery.

 # Instructional design